Under the Medicines, Poisons and Therapeutic Goods Regulation 2008, pharmacists are authorised to administer certain vaccines without a prescription.

 Pharmacists must electronically record each vaccination event on the Australian Immunisation Register (AIR) as soon as possible following administration, consistent with the Australian Government’s Australian Immunisation Register Amendment (Reporting) Bill 2020, which mandated reporting to the AIR from 1 March 2021.

 Pharmacists are strongly encouraged to ask a person if they identify as Aboriginal or Torres Strait Islander, and this information should be recorded in the clinical records.
-While all health service providers are strongly encouraged to ask if a person self-identities as Aboriginal or Torres Strait Islander in origin, the reporting of this information is voluntary and is not linked to a pharmacist’s authority to supply and administer vaccines.
+While all health service providers are strongly encouraged to ask if a person identifies as Aboriginal or Torres Strait Islander, the reporting of this information is voluntary and is not linked to a pharmacist’s authority to supply and administer vaccines.

 Adverse events following immunisation